 How about making some symmetrical Christmas trees?

-This magnetic present trail was fun too, we put some paperclips inside a matchbox, then wrapped it up, before using the magnet wand to move the present around the board.
-A giant version of this would be great fun too.
+This magnetic present trail was fun as well.
+We put paper clips inside a matchbox, then wrapped it up before using the magnet wand to move the present around the board.
+A giant version of this would be great fun, too.

 Christmas Activities Outside